willablackmon/spam_detection_classification/README.md

 ## Abstract

-The project creates classification models to fit data is sourced from the UCI Spambase dataset and predict whether an email is spam or not spam.
-Key focus is on accuracy comparison between the models, to determine the best approach for email classification.
+The project creates classification models to fit data sourced from the UCI Spambase dataset and predict whether email is spam or not spam.
+Key focus is on accuracy comparison between models, to determine best approach for email classification.

 The UCI Spambase dataset was pre-processed and scaled, and two models were created and trained: